JAlazer/GenerateCode/README.md

 > Oh yeah, I will also note that I am only expected to complete one track out of the three, however, my goal is to complete all three because I am a little bit of an overachiever :grin: anddddd I have a bit of time to complete as much as I can!
+> Oh how naive I was, I unfortunately only got through the first track, however, this is perfectly fine!
+I prefer to be more diligent and focused than spread out to multiple different things at once!